Urvi (film): Soundtrack

-Manoj George, an internationally acclaimed violinist, expertise in experimental compositions on different styles of music, who composed music for several albums, feature films, ads, documentary films and the first Indian violinist to be recognized by The Grammy, has composed the film's music.
+Manoj George, an internationally acclaimed violinist, expertise in experimental compositions on different styles of music, who composed music for several albums, feature films, ads, documentary films and the first Indian violinist to be recognized by the Grammy Award, has composed the film's music.
 The released album consists of six songs and two karaoke versions.
 On 24 December 2016, the audio was officially launched by the ace director T. S. Nagabharana along with Hamsalekha Lucky Ali and Ricky Kej.